Bullous Disease of Diabetes Workup

 Cultures are only warranted if secondary bacterial infections are suspected.
 If bullous disease of diabetes blister fluid is cloudy instead of clear, the clinician should consider excluding secondary bacterial infection with culture of the blister fluid.

-Should a patient present with prominent involvement of the dorsal hands, evaluation of porphyrin levels is warranted. levels are normal in persons with bullous disease of diabetes.
+Should a patient present with prominent involvement of the dorsal hands, evaluation of porphyrin levels is warranted.
+Levels are normal in persons with bullous disease of diabetes.
 Elevated levels indicate porphyria cutanea tarda or another blistering porphyria.
 Individuals with end-stage renal disease may have mildly elevated plasma porphyrin levels, possibly contributing to the total pathogenesis of blister formation.

 Immunofluorescence

 No primary immunologic abnormality is noted in bullous disease of diabetes.
-Although nonspecific capillary-associated immunoglobulin M and C3 have been reported, albeit rarely,[8] immunofluorescence findings have not been consistently reproduced by others, and direct immunofluorescence findings are usually negative.[9]
-However, immunofluorescence studies may be required to exclude clinically similar conditions (eg, bullous pemphigoid, epidermolysis bullosa acquisita, porphyrias) that typically show deposition of C3 and immunoglobulin G along the basement membrane zone.
+Although nonspecific capillary-associated immunoglobulin M and C3 and IgG deposition in superficial capillary basement membrane have been reported, albeit rarely, [11, 16] immunofluorescence findings have not been consistently reproduced by others, and direct immunofluorescence findings are usually negative.
+[22] However, immunofluorescence studies may be required to exclude clinically similar conditions (eg, bullous pemphigoid, epidermolysis bullosa acquisita, porphyrias) that typically show deposition of C3 and IgG along the basement membrane zone.

 Skin Biopsy and Histologic Findings

-Shave biopsy or excisional/incisional biopsy can help to help distinguish bullous disease of diabetes from clinically similar conditions.
+Shave biopsy or excisional/incisional biopsy can help distinguish bullous disease of diabetes from clinically similar conditions.
 For routine histologic sections, the clinician should include the blister and portions of the underlying dermis in the biopsy specimen and submit it in formalin.

 Histologic features of bullous disease of diabetes are not entirely specific; lesions have a heterogeneous histologic presentation.
 Many of the reported cases describe a separation in the superficial epidermis within the superficial part of the spinous layer.